auth0/docs/articles/services/index.md

 <ul class="topic-links">

-The above diagram (click-through for details) describes some of the various options you have for engaging with Auth0 Professional Services.
-We can help consolidate all the enablement activities leading to a successful adoption, into major project milestones; the goal of a Professional Services engagement being to identify, document, and build consensus with you on these milestones as a path to successful Auth0 adoption:
+The diagram above (click for more details) shows a number of the Service and Package options available when engaging with Auth0 Professional Services.
+Your project(s) will have a requirement for one or more of these.
+We help you to consolidate all enablement activities into the major project milestones that lead to adoption; the goal of a Professional Services engagement being to identify, document, and build consensus with you on a path to successful integration:

 * **Discovery and Design:** where our Solution Architects will work with your teams to identify the core goals, features, and functionality that constitute your successful IAM implementation.
-We'll also help you uncover any legacy architectural issues or design requirements that may need more careful consideration.
+Discovery is at the heart of what we do, and will help you uncover any legacy architectural issues or design requirements that may need more careful consideration.

 * **Initial Go-Live:** designed to be impactful enough to make material differences in your overall Identity project.
-At the same time, it's limited enough that it can be reached quickly&mdash;ideally within 30 days of the project start&mdash;to keep the positive momentum.
+At the same time, it's limited enough that it can be reached quickly&mdash;ideally within 30 days of the project start&mdash;to maintain positive momentum.
 Initial Go-Live typically includes migration off a legacy IDP, must-have features, and possibly a subset of all your applications.

-* **Advanced Go-Live:** which can be easily broken into multiple sub-milestones&mdash;especially if you have multiple applications or development teams.
+* **Advanced Go-Live:** which can be easily broken into multiple sub-milestones&mdash;especially if you have multiple application requirements.
 This helps manage the complexity of a large project and is designed to help you achieve incremental and steady progress.

 </ul>